Karnika2712/Wine_Quality_Analysis/README.md

 # Wine_Quality_Analysis
-Wine quality Analysis is done to improve the quality of the wine produced by various companies by analysisng different factors which affects the quality of the wine.
+Wine quality Analysis is done to improve the quality of the wine produced by various companies by analysing different factors which affects the quality of the wine.
 Dataset: Wine quality dataset(UCI Machine Learning Repository) Input Variables:
     1.fixed acidity